ALLEN Overseas leads CBSE Board Results after setting standards in NEET and JEE; launches first batch for IIT in Abu Dhabi

 A key advantage for NRI students pursuing admissions from the Middle East is the opportunity to leverage the DASA & CIWG schemes by the Ministry of Education.
 These schemes reserve a quota for NRI students, enhancing their chances of securing seats in prestigious institutions.
 For instance, in 2023, at NIT Trichy (the topmost NIT in India), the closing rank for the Computer Science Engineering (CSE) branch was 5164 for Indian applicants, whereas NRI students had seats allocated up to the 33194 rank.
 This unique advantage allows NRI students from the Middle East to secure desirable branches in top colleges despite the tough competition.

 On the other hand, ALLEN Overseas has recently launched the Leader Course for NEET UG 2025 aspirants.
-Scheduled to begin on June 4, this comprehensive program is tailored for Grade XII graduates and repeat candidates aiming to excel in NEET (UG) 2025.
+Scheduled to begin from mid June, this comprehensive program is tailored for Grade XII graduates and repeat candidates aiming to excel in NEET (UG) 2025.
 The course seeks to build a solid foundation by offering clear and thorough instruction on CBSE Grade XI and XII topics.
 Through interactive and engaging classes, students will develop a deep understanding of fundamental concepts, ensuring they are well-prepared to approach the exam with confidence.

 Middle Eastern students and parents continue to trust the institute for delivering quality education and holistic development, positioning it as a leader in global education.
 In line with its expansion strategy, the organisation is delighted to announce the opening of its newest center in Mussafah.
 The center is now open for walk-ins at 7 Al Sariyah St - Mohamed Bin Zayed City - Shabiya 12 - Abu Dhabi.